Essays6 min readMarch 7, 2026

 Student organizations: Browse the student org directory.
 Find two or three groups you'd actually join based on your genuine interests.

 Campus culture: What's specific about how students live and interact here?
 Residential college systems, senior traditions, honor codes, and unique campus institutions are all fair game.
+Our guide on how to research colleges walks through this process in detail.

 The Structure That Works